DylSmh/discourse/docs/INSTALL-cloud.md

 ### Domain Name

-> 🔔 Discourse will not work from an IP address, you must own a domain name such as `example.com` to proceed.
+> 🔔 BayForum will not work from an IP address, you must own a domain name such as `example.com` to proceed.

 - Already own a domain name?
 Great.
-Select a subdomain such as `discourse.example.com` or `talk.example.com` or `forum.example.com` for your Discourse instance.
+Select a subdomain such as `discourse.example.com` or `talk.example.com` or `forum.example.com` for your BayForum instance.

 - No domain name?
 We can [recommend NameCheap](https://www.namecheap.com/domains/domain-name-search/), or there are many other [great domain name registrars](https://www.google.com/search?q=best+domain+name+registrars) to choose from.

 - Your DNS controls should be accessible from the place where you purchased your domain name.
 Create a DNS A record for the `discourse.example.com` subdomain in your DNS control panel, pointing to the IP address of your cloud instance where you are installing Discourse.

-### Edit Discourse Configuration
+### Edit BayForum Configuration

 Launch the setup tool at